dingpl716/KnowledgeBase/src/network/tls.md

   - Client receive public key and verify it
   - Client generates a random number as the symmetric key, encrypts the symmetric key by using the public key and send back to server.
   - Server got the symmetric key and decrypts it by its private key.
-  - Server responds, saying I am read.
+  - Server responds, saying I am ready.
 Connection established
 - Client sends requests that are encrypted by the symmetric key.
 - Keep-alive.